Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Introduction

 Let us give a more rigorous definition of the local time process.
 Let $t\in [0,\infty)$ and let $(X_s)_{s\in [0,\infty)}$ be a one-dimensional semi-martingale.
-The \emph{symmetric local time at the point $r$} accumulated on the time interval $[0,t]$ by the semi-martingale $X$ is
+The {\em symmetric local time at the point $x$\/} accumulated on the time interval $[0,t]$ by the semi-martingale $X$ satisfies a.s.

-and if $r=0$ we denote $L_t^0(X)$ by $L_t(X)$.
+and if $x=0$ we denote $L_t^0(X)$ by $L_t(X)$.